Crescent Chicken Bundles Recipe

 - 1. Preheat oven to 350°.
 Beat cream cheese, 2 tablespoons butter, chives, milk, salt and pepper until blended.
 Stir in chicken.

 - 2. Unroll crescent roll dough and separate into eight rectangles; press perforations together.
 Spoon about 1/2 cup chicken mixture in the center of each rectangle.
 Bring edges up to the center and pinch to seal.
 Brush with remaining butter.
-Sprinkle with crushed croutons, lightly pressing down.
+Sprinkle with crushed stuffing, lightly pressing down.

 Transfer to ungreased baking sheets.
 Bake until golden brown, 20-25 minutes.

-Freeze option: Freeze bundles on baking sheets until firm; transfer to a freezer container.
+Freeze option: Freeze unbaked bundles on baking sheets until firm; transfer to a freezer container.
 May be frozen up to 2 months.
 To use, thaw in refrigerator.
 Bake as directed, increasing time as necessary to heat through.
 Yield: 8 servings.

 Reviews for Crescent Chicken Bundles